israrahmad341/israrahmad341/README.md

 ## 🚀 About Me

-- 🎓 MCA graduate with hands-on experience in data analysis projects.
+- 🎓 MCA Masters with hands-on experience in data analysis projects.
 - 🧠 Strong understanding of data cleaning, visualization, and storytelling.
 - 📊 Built a dashboard project in collaboration with peers and professors.
 - 🌱 Currently learning advanced Excel, Power BI, and Python for data analysis.